 - More Sales Conversations – practicing social selling as explained here results in more conversations with the right people.

 - Higher Rates of Conversation to Opportunity – with an increase in social selling activities, reps should experience increased profile views, connections, and relationships with new prospects.
 By continuing to nurture these connections, they should convert more of them to opportunities.

 - Growth in Pipeline – your team should see an increase in the number of leads and pipeline.

 - Increase in Sales – the numbers trickle down starting with more sales conversations, more opportunities, more pipeline and therefore, sales should increase as a direct result of the social selling activities.

 Achieve Social Selling Success

-The 10 tactics outlined above can help sales reps maximize LinkedIn as a digital lead generation platform.
+The LinkedIn tips for salespeople outlined above can help sales reps maximize LinkedIn as a digital lead generation platform.
 Social selling activities, when properly executed, will increase sales opportunities and fill the pipeline.

 Are your sellers effectively leveraging digital selling techniques on LinkedIn for sales prospecting and gaining referrals?
 We surveyed 862 sales reps to learn how sellers in a variety of industries are using digital selling.
 Learn how sellers are failing at digital selling and read advice from sales leaders on how to guide your sellers on effective digital selling.
 Download the State of Digital Selling with LinkedIn today!